ghRevelle/pytc/README.md

 ## File Tree

+- **Checkpoints/**
+    - This folder contains the most up-to-date versions of all of our models.
+You can select a model in the DRL_algorithm.py file when you test or train.
 - **Data/**
     - AnalysisData/
         - aircraft_cleaned_20250301.csv: 5-second interval traces of aircraft that took off or landed at San Diego